gpistoni/DomoticHome/libraries/ArduinoJson/README.md

 > I tried aJson json-arduino before trying your library.
 I always ran into memory problem after a while.
 > I have no such problem so far with your library.
 It is working perfectly with my web services.

-From Arduino's Forum user `gbathree`:
-> Thanks so much - this is an awesome library!
-If you want to see what we're doing with it - the project is located at www.photosynq.org.

 From StackOverflow user `thegreendroid`:
 > It has a really elegant, simple API and it works like a charm on embedded and Windows/Linux platforms.
 We recently started using this on an embedded project and I can vouch for its quality.